BartSakowski/React-Beer-Search/README.md

 ## React Beer Search

-An interactive search engine allowing the user to search for a beer from BrewDog Brewing
+An interactive search engine allowing the user to search for a beer from BrewDog Brewing.

 ## Technology